GiovineItalia/Gadfly.jl/README.md

 ### Statistics

-Statistics are functions taking as input one or more aesthetics, operating on those values, then output to one or more aesthetic.
+Statistics are functions taking as input one or more aesthetics, operating on those values, then output to one or more aesthetics.
 For example, drawing of boxplots typically uses the boxplot statistic (Stat.boxplot) that takes as input the `x` and `y` aesthetic, and outputs the middle, and upper and lower hinge, and upper and lower fence aesthetics.

 ### Scales

-Scales, similarly to statistics apply a transformation to the original data, typically mapping one aesthetic to the same aesthetic, while retaining the original value.
-The `Scale.x_log10` aesthetic maps the `x` aesthetic back the `x` aesthetic after applying a log10 transformation, but keeps track of the original value so that data points are properly identified.
+Scales, similarly to statistics, apply a transformation to the original data, typically mapping one aesthetic to the same aesthetic, while retaining the original value.
+The `Scale.x_log10` aesthetic maps the `x` aesthetic back to the `x` aesthetic after applying a log10 transformation, but keeps track of the original value so that data points are properly identified.

 ### Geometries

-Finally geometries are responsible for actually doing the drawing.
-A geometry takes as input one or aesthetics, and used data bound to these aesthetics to draw things.
+Finally, geometries are responsible for actually doing the drawing.
+A geometry takes as input one or more aesthetics, and used data bound to these aesthetics to draw things.
 The `Geom.point` geometry draws points using the `x` and `y` aesthetics, the `Geom.line` geometry draws lines, and so on.

 ### Guides

-Very similar to geometries are guides, which draw graphics supported the actual visualization, such as axis ticks and labels and color keys.
+Very similar to geometries are guides, which draw graphics supporting the actual visualization, such as axis ticks and labels and color keys.
 The major distinction is that geometries always draw within the rectangular plot frame, while guides have some special layout considerations.